Brandon Routh: Subsequent projects

 After the release of Superman Returns, Routh signed on to play CIA agent John Clark in Without Remorse, under the direction of John Singleton with a screenplay by Stuart Beattie.
 Routh would be the third actor to portray the character, after Willem Dafoe and Liev Schreiber.
 The film was intended for a late-2007/early-2008 release.
 However, Paramount Pictures put the film into turnaround.
 Routh's future participation on the project is unknown.

-Routh appeared in the independent drama Fling (formerly titled Lie to Me) (2008), co-starring his wife Courtney Ford, and the ensemble film Life is Hot in Cracktown (2009).
+Routh appeared in the independent romantic drama Fling (formerly titled Lie to Me) (2008), co-starring his wife Courtney Ford, and the ensemble film Life is Hot in Cracktown (2009).

 Routh was signed to star in The Informers (2009), an ensemble film based on Bret Easton Ellis' novel, with Kim Basinger, Amber Heard, and Billy Bob Thornton, but his scenes ended up scrapped with the decision to excise the "vampire" subplot from the film entirely.

 At Comic Con 2008, it was revealed Routh was to have a cameo in the Kevin Smith comedy Zack and Miri Make a Porno – he instead appeared as a minor character, Bobby Long – and would serve as a judge on Platinum Studios 2008 Comic Book Challenge.
 In addition, he has a cameo where he plays himself in the Bollywood film Kambakkht Ishq (2009).

 Routh played Todd Ingram in the action comedy Scott Pilgrim vs. the World (2010) which was directed by Edgar Wright, based on the Scott Pilgrim series by Canadian artist Bryan Lee O'Malley.
 His character is an arrogant, narcissistic bass player who derives psychic powers from his vegan lifestyle, and is the third of the seven Evil Exes the title character must fight.

 Routh plays Daniel Shaw in season 3 of spy series Chuck, in a recurring, supporting role.
 He again played this character in the show's fifth season.

 He portrayed supernatural detective Dylan Dog in the 2011 film Dylan Dog – Dead of Night.
 The film is based on the Italian comic series created by Tiziano Sclavi.
 The film was a box office flop.

 In 2012, Routh starred in David Kohan and Max Mutchnick's CBS half-hour, multicamera comedy series, Partners.
 He played Michael Urie's character's steady partner, alongside David Krumholtz and his Table for Three co-star Sophia Bush.
 The show was cancelled after only six episodes had aired.